alessandrofelder/wallaby/README.md

 `quick-stitch.ijm`
-iterates through all folders in a directory and uses the grid/collection plugin (S. Preibisch, S. Saalfeld, P. Tomancak (2009) "Globally optimal stitching of tiled 3D microscopic image acquisitions", Bioinformatics, 25(11):1463-1465) to try and stitch together all tiff images within each folder.
+iterates through all folders in a directory and uses the grid/collection plugin by [Preibisch et al](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2682522/) to try and stitch together all tiff images within each folder.

 `basic-analysis.ijm`
 lets the user specify